Hussite Wars: Use of war wagons and firearms

 The first mobile use of war wagons and firearms took place during the Hussite breakthrough of Catholic encirclement at Vladař Hill in November 1421 at the Battle of Žlutice.
-The wagons and firearms were used on the move, at this point still only defensively. Žižka avoided the main camp of the enemy and employed the moving wagon fort in order to cover his retreating troops.
+The wagons and firearms were used on the move, at this point still only defensively. Žižka avoided the main camp of the enemy and employed the moving wagon forts in order to cover his retreating troops.

-The first true engagement where firearms played primary role happened a month later during the Battle of Kutná Hora. Žižka positioned his forces between the town of Kutná Hora that pledged alliegance to the Hussite cause and the main camp of the enemy, leaving supplies in the well defended town.
+The first true engagement where firearms played primary role happened a month later during the Battle of Kutná Hora. Žižka positioned his forces between the town of Kutná Hora, which pledged allegiance to the Hussite cause, and the main camp of the enemy, leaving supplies in the well-defended town.
 However uprising of ethnic German townsmen led the town into Crusader's control.

-In late night between 21 and 22 December 1421, Žižka ordered an attack against the enemy's main camp.
+Late in the night between 21 and 22 December 1421, Žižka ordered an attack against the enemy's main camp.
 The attack was conducted by using a gradually moving wagon wall.
-Instead of the usual infantry raids beyond the wagons, the attack relied mainly on use of ranged weapons from the moving wagons.
+Instead of the usual infantry raids beyond the wagons, the attack relied mainly on the use of ranged weapons from the moving wagons.
 Nighttime use of firearms proved extremely effective, not only practically but also psychologically.

-1421 marked not only a shift in the importance of firearms, from auxiliary to primary weapons of Hussite militia, but also the establishment of the Čáslav diet of formal legal duty for all inhabitants to obey call to arms of the elected provisional Government.
+The year 1421 marked not only a shift in the importance of firearms, from auxiliary to primary weapons of Hussite militia, but also the establishment of the Čáslav diet of formal legal duty for all inhabitants to obey the call to arms of the elected provisional government.
 For the first time in medieval European history, this was not put in place in order to fulfill duties to a feudal lord or to the church, but in order to participate in the defense of the country.

-Firearms design underwent fast development during the hussite wars and their civilian possession became a matter of course throughout the war as well as after its end in 1434.
-The word used for one type of hand held firearm used by the Hussites, píšťala, later found its way through German and French into English as the term pistol.
-Name of a cannon used by the Hussites, the houfnice, gave rise to the English term, "howitzer" (houf meaning crowd for its intended use of shooting stone and iron shots against mass enemy forces).
-Other types of firearms commonly used by the Hussites included hákovnice, an infantry weapon heavier than píšťala, and yet heavier tarasnice (fauconneau).
-As regards cannons, apart from houfnice Hussites employed bombarda (mortar) and dělo (cannon).
+Firearms design underwent fast development during the Hussite Wars, and their civilian possession became a matter of course throughout the war as well as after its end in 1434.
+The word used for one type of handheld firearm used by the Hussites, píšťala, later found its way through German and French into English as the term "pistol".
+The name of a cannon used by the Hussites, the houfnice, gave rise to the English term, "howitzer" (houf meaning "crowd" for its intended use of shooting stone and iron shots against mass enemy forces).
+Other types of firearms commonly used by the Hussites included hákovnice, an infantry weapon heavier than píšťala and tarasnice (fauconneau).
+As regards cannons, apart from houfnice, Hussites employed bombarda (mortar) and dělo (cannon).